 Since the sophomore year in college I have always been running.
 Putting one foot in front of another has been the only logical response left for me in this absurd universe never revealing its clandestine meaning of happiness.
 On the frosty and mean streets of New York, I dashed headlong towards an imaginary destination every day alone in the faceless crowd.
 To tell the truth, I ran because every step I took was the only thing that ever gave me a sense of direction in life, a direction I hoped would lead to the grandeur of happiness.
 Yet my meager steps have never been enough to satiate my reckless longing for the clarity.

-As I yet again pace the moonlit streets of Sydney, I draw a bizarre and admittedly nerdy parallel among the absurd universe, set theory, and cognitive science.
+As I yet again pace the moonlit streets of Sydney, I draw a bizarre parallel among the absurd universe, set theory, and cognitive science.
 At this moment I know why Little Prince found the desert beautiful.
 In this mid-autumn night I learn that the only thing more tragic than the lack of answers is the search for those answers.
 Stopping awhile, breathing, I learn that a life might well be ‘happy’ if it stopped relying on a metaphysical speculation.
 Yet this pitiless truth is a little too harsh for my heart to bear.